 Dr Clare Hammoor is a collaborative theatre-maker committed to justice and joy with experience teaching, directing, and devising in universities, public and private schools, and prisons.
 Clare is fascinated by object-oriented ontologies, playing with things, and interdisciplinary collaborations with young people.

 Clare earned an EdD from NYU where his research focused on the agencies of children and things in play.
-He also holds a MA in Educational Theatre from NYU, a BA in Theatre and Religious Studies from Indiana University and is an ordained interfaith minister through The New Seminary and a certified Integrated Energy Therapy practitioner.
+He also holds a MA in Educational Theatre from NYU, a BA in Theatre and Religious Studies from Indiana University, is an ordained interfaith minister through The New Seminary, and a certified advanced Integrated Energy Therapy practitioner.

 If that’s not enough, his CV is right here.